biswa2210/MONA-PYTHON/README.md

 <div align="justified">

 Mona is a virtual assistant.
 It gives water, medicine and other health related reminders.
+Mona can be only activated when user sends a message from the verified number of twilio to Mona.
+The message is join ask-chamber.
+I have used twilio messaging in this project.
+When Mona is activated she sends a message containing greeting good morning, afternoon, evening, night according to standard time.
+I have used AP schedular to schedule the time of reminder.
+First time when it is activated it starts sending reminder after 16 second time.
+Account Auth Token and Account Sid are used to create client.
+Then the client gets messages from Mona.

 </div>

+## MONA DEMO VIDEO: :point_right: <a href="https://www.youtube.com/watch?v=cIiXk4OQ4EU&list=PL0lbDlMJ1h4ikgkbohDuJurlnFvGzJCMr&index=7">Click here to watch</a>

+## PYTHON PLAYLIST: :point_right: <a href="https://www.youtube.com/watch?v=SsKXFCSfQgw&list=PL0lbDlMJ1h4ikgkbohDuJurlnFvGzJCMr">Click here to watch</a>

 ## Purpose :point_down: